SnowScriptWinterOfCode/Notes-App/README.md

-You can take up any of the existing issues or create a new one to contribute!<br/> Contribution period ends: 22 December 2022
+You can take up any of the existing issues or create a new one to contribute!<br/> Contribution period ends: 28 January 2024

 ## How to get started?